 Other Helpful Montana Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Montana.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One or more required.

 - Quorum: Majority of directors, unless bylaws or articles of incorporation fixes a different number.
 No less than one third.

 - As stated in the bylaws, but a minimum of one.
 One person may hold multiple offices.
 One officer is required to be responsible for maintaining corporate records.

 - Required: Yes.

 - Action by written consent: Allowed if by all shareholders entitled to vote on the action.